Lux Build Guide by Vizionarius

 1: Control Wards when I still have Biscuits but already have Sightstone

-2: Biscuits, or Control Ward if I don't have Biscuits but already have Sightstone
+2: Potions, or Control Ward if I don't have Potions but already have Vision Item

-3: Sightstone, or Control Ward if I don't have Sightstone
+3: Vision Item, or Control Ward if I don't have Vision Item

 I find that having R off auto-cast allows much better control with its aim and timing.
 If you do not have auto-cast for the rest of your skills, you will very often be too late with them, especially the shield and the root.
 However, with auto-cast, you will have to learn the range of your skills!

-Focus is on getting Movement Speed, AP, and enough CDR to get us to 45% (we have 5 and 10 from Masteries and Runes, respectively, so have to cover 30% more with items).
+Focus is on getting Movement Speed, AP, and enough CDR to get us up to 45% (we have 5% from Cosmic Insight, and 15% for our ult from The Ultimate Hat, so have can cover 40% more with items [or 25% if we care only about our ult]).

 Movement Speed Options